 Inside Spooky Lakes

-Rutherford's new book Spooky Lakes shares the true stories of 25 lakes around the world, from Lake Baikal in Mongolia to Lake Superior right here in the Midwest USA.
+Spooky Lakes shares the true stories of 25 lakes around the world, from Lake Baikal in Russia to Lake Superior right here in the Midwest USA.
 There are shipwrecks, seals, golden treasure, sharks, lava, nuclear waste, and mummified bats.

 All of these lakes have fascinating geology, hydrography, history, ecology, and/or wildlife to share, and Rutherford does an amazing job of making the exciting parts of this come to life in a way that I think is really going to resonate with the young readers who are her target audience with this particular book.